HoangTran0410/p5.AwsomeShape/README.md

 myButton = new AwsomeBox();
 ```

-The starting position of a Clickable defaults to (0, 0) and its size to (100, 50).
+The starting position of a AwsomeBox defaults to (0, 0) and its size to (100, 50).
 You can create it at a different location:

 ```
 myButton = new AwsomeBox({